-The main difference between this regularized formulation and the non-regularized Fokker-Planck is that V is replaced with the dual variable Φ , and this evolution is only valid for $t \in [0, T]$.
-Both terms of Equation (10) are problematic.
-Firstly, we do not have a closed form for $\Phi(t, x)$ for t > T(though an integral formulation is available for t < T), and we only have the boundary condition $\Phi(T, x) = -V(x)$.
-Secondly, the score is not available.
+The main differences between this regularized formulation and the non-regularized Fokker-Planck equation are that V is replaced with the dual variable Φ , and the regularized evolution is valid for $t \ge 0$ for non-regularized Fokker-Planck equation.
+While we have the boundary condition $\Phi(T, x) = -V(x)$, values of $\Phi(t, x)$ for $t \ge 0$ are given by a convolution with the underlying score $\rho(t, X)$.
 This work approximates the score using the score of the regularized Wasserstein proximal, which will be shown to have nice computational properties.